rackerlabs/docs-cloud-backup/api-docs/cloud-backup-v2/api-operations/methods/post-enable-or-change-encryption-for-an-agent's-vault-v2-project-id-agents-agent-id-vault-encryption-requests.rst

    Location: https://cloudbackupapi.apiary-mock.com/v2/agents/8f135b4f-7a69-4b8a-947f-5e80d772fd97/vault-encryption-request/9072bb51-d5fd-4fc5-ad80-d62e573236b6

+When the response code is 403, a response body is returned with additional information about the error.

-**Example: Enable or change encryption for an agent's vault JSON response**
+**Example: Enable or change encryption for an agent's vault, JSON 403 response**

 .. code::